rvasconcelossilva/learning-journey/scala/Using_Scala_on_Visual_Code.md

-# Installing Scala on Visual Code
+# How to use Scala on Visual Code

-# Scala

 Setting up the java 11 on Windows 10